GandhiCloudLab/envizi-dataflow-s3-udc/readme.md

-# Envizi - Dataflow automation with S3 and Universal Data Connector
+# Envizi Dataflow automation - Sending UDC excel to S3 for data ingestion

-This article explains the step by step instruction about how to send Universal Data Connector excel to Envizi via S3 Data Service.
+This article explains how to setup Envizi Dataflow automation for sending Universal Data Connector excel to Envizi via S3.

-- Universal Data Connector excel file for Accounts and Data can be processed.
+- Accounts and Data are documented
+- Group and Location are not yet documented

 ## 1. Create Data Service for S3